michaelcao512/Revature-Training/notes-week1.md

 - Current state of data that changes over time
 - in classcomponent, you would use this.setState()
 - in Functional Components, you would use hooks (useState())

   ```javascript
   const [name, setName] = useState("Michael");
   ```

+  - drawback
+    - when state is changed, it gets rerendered when sometimes you don't want it to

 ### Events in React